tud-hri/joan/README.md

 ### modules.template.widget.template.ui
 definition of the gui

+### modules.template.widget.steeringcommunication.py
+Widget that handles all communication with the sensodrive wheel, utilizes the PCANBasic library made by PEAK-SYSTEMS.
+Widget also shows current state of the wheel.

 <br>
 For now main.py is an early versions of how the program might work. <br>